Frequently Asked Questions (FAQs) Concerning the Academic Affairs Review Process at UC Davis

 - University and public service

-- Professional achievement and activity
+- Professional and/or scholarly achievement and activity

 - University and public service